Great Expectations – “Climate-Proofing” Europe’s Foreign and Security Policy (by invitation only)

-This MSC Digital Conversation aims to investigate how climate security can be mainstreamed into German and European foreign and security policy.
-Furthermore, it will explore what other countries, close partners and particularly affected regions expect from the European Union, and Germany in particular, as climate security actors.
+This MSC Digital Conversation aimed at investigating how climate security can be mainstreamed into German and European foreign and security policy.
+Furthermore, it explored what other countries, close partners and particularly affected regions expect from the European Union, and Germany in particular, as climate security actors.

 Ottilia Anna Maunganidze, Head of Special Projects, Office of the Executive Director, Institute for Security Studies